vmunde62/devops-task1/README.md

     trivy image --exit-code 0 --severity HIGH,CRITICAL <image name>

+This will allow pipeline to continue, evn if trivy finds any vulnerabilty of any level.

 ## Running container as non-root
-The nginx image from official docker repository is already configured as a non-root.
-So we dont have to mention diffrent user in kubernetes deployment yaml.
+The nginx image from official docker repository is already configured as a non-root user.
+So we dont have to mention different user in kubernetes deployment yaml.

-In case if we have to use other user than root, we can configure this by adding security context in container spec in deployment yaml.
+In case if we have to use other user than root, we can configure this by adding security context under container spec in deployment yaml.
 The uid of the user or group need to be replaced.

     securityContext:
 	    runAsNonRoot: true